- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 - Difficulty function in a career or job due to decreased efficiency

-- Spending significant amount of money on buying certain foods for bingeing purposes
+- Spending a significant amount of money on buying certain foods for bingeing purposes

 - Decreased energy, chronic fatigue